HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/quick_started.md

 (via_wifi)=
 ### Access the network via WiFi-2.4G

 The default state of the HaLow Dongle is "Ethernet-Routing" mode.
-If you want to connect to Wi-Fi, please refer to: [How to Set a HaLow Device into AP Working Mode](https://docs.heltec.org/en/wifi_halow/ht-hd01/ap.html)
+If you want to connect to Wi-Fi, please refer to: [AP Setup Guide](https://docs.heltec.org/en/wifi_halow/ht-hd01/ap.html)

 When the device's red light changes to blue or green and stays on, it indicates that the device is functioning properly.